Htresnal/JSoak/README.md

 }
 ```

-To begin parsing of your DOM structure, you need to call JSoak method.
+To begin parsing of your DOM structure, you need to call JSoak method:
-There are 2 ways to launch the method:
 ```js
 var result = JSoak("#jsoak-root");
 // OR